fivethirtyeight/data/riddler-castles/README.md

 ### Riddler - Solutions to Castles Puzzle

-This directory contains the raw data behind the submissions for castles puzzle.
+This directory contains the data behind the submissions for castles puzzle.

 * `castle-solutions.csv` contains the submissions for [Can You Rule Riddler Nation?](https://fivethirtyeight.com/features/can-you-rule-riddler-nation/)
 * `castle-solutions-2.csv` contains the submissions for [The Battle For Riddler Nation, Round 2](http://fivethirtyeight.com/features/the-battle-for-riddler-nation-round-2/)